 Protein plays has an important roles in the body.
 Along with carbohydrates and fats, protein is one of the three macronutrients, often called ‘macros’, in food.

 Here we introduce the essentials about determining protein intake on your low-carb or keto lifestyle.

 How to determine how much protein to eat

-Determining a suitable level of protein intake while eating Low Carb, High fat can be difficult as the ability to process protein is highly individualised.
-According to Dr Jeff Volek and Dr. Stephen Phinney your ideal protein intake is determined by multiplying your lean body mass by a factor determined by your activity level.
-According to Volek and Phinney, the multiplying factor should be between 1.3 to 2.2 grams per kilogram of lean body mass.
+Determine individual protein intake by multiplying lean body mass by a factor determined by your activity level, according to Dr Jeff Volek and Dr. Stephen Phinney.
+The multiplying factor is between 1.3 to 2.2 grams per kilogram of lean body mass.

 These daily totals, with the total grams consumed divided by the daily meals.
 A daily protein requirement of 90g divided by 3 daily meals equals 30 grams of protein at each meal.

 Dr Stephen Phinney’s talk on ‘Troubleshooting the Ketogenic Diet for Optimal Weight and Health’.